 Prawnskins, resin, seawater, saliva

 Wax, seawater, floating bladders of bluebottles, steel springs from Rue Madame

 Words call from the depths through engravings on gelatine propped precariously on a charred sawhorse, and the waving antennae of undersea creatures floating on a wooden church board.
 A censer pulled from the forge still smoking, and, inexplicably, dripping.
 A knife acting as ballast for an abacus of seashells and jelly.
 Weight and counterweight, thoughts and prayers, pull on cloisters, covens and other gangs, to create an installation of votive objects plucked from another time, and charged with touch.

-DEATH DRIVE by Jennifer Boyd and Madeleine Stack
+DEATH DRIVE by Fer Boyd and Madeleine Stack